msp-strath/three-times/content/index.md

 that not all concepts will be a direct transfer from one language to the other.
 :::

-At the end of these notes are a series of larger exercises taken from, gifted, from Strathclyde's own:
+At the end of these notes are a series of larger exercises gifted from Strathclyde's own:
-**CS260 Functional Thinking**
+**CS260 Functional Thinking**.

 **[Hello world](/hello.html)**
 :   Demonstrating how to